aneetdutta/Haberman-Survival/README.md

 # Haberman-Survival
-Explotary Data analysis of Haberman Survival dataset.
+Exploratary Data analysis of Haberman Survival dataset.
 The objective of this work is to select the best feature using univariate and multivariate analysis techniques for better classification accuracy.

 Dataset description:
   The dataset contains 3 Features and 2 classes.